davidcalikes/Late-Gigs/docs/README.md

     <img src="./readme_images/feat_gig_made_email.png"><br>_Notification Email._
     <br>
-    * The user is then returned to the main menu after the gig is created.
+    * The user is then returned to the 'Main Menu' after the gig is created.

     <br>